Individuals Institutional

 Rolling Long Calls

-Calls fix the level where a stock can be purchased.
+Calls fix the level where a security can be purchased.
 Long calls appreciate when prices rise.
 Investors sometimes own calls instead of shares because they require less cash.
 If the stock rallies, the leverage can deliver even greater gains than owning the stock.

 They can roll them over time as the shares appreciate, locking in profits along the way and managing time decay.